DANCEcollaborative/bazaar/FcdsRepresentationAgent/README.md

 - Processes each private question once, including questions from different students sent together, without the inherited room-wide time filter.
 - Room-specific tutoring history; paper images omitted from Coding prompts; inherited tutor JSON response contract preserved.
 - One personal laptop tutor link per participant, shown in that student's JupyterLab view rather than posted in group chat, with phone-camera QR pairing and private preview/chat.
 Extensionless HTML selector plus old-link compatibility alias.
+- The Dev phone page supports continuous still capture or a student-selected single photo.
+Choosing a photo stops continuous capture to release the phone camera.
+Each selected photo is reviewed before upload and archived through the same Bree queue; the Dev tutor handles it even when it resembles the previous frame.
+The phone page distinguishes local queueing from Bree archival and tutor-service relay.
 - Notebook opens by default through a scoped patch to Bree's existing login page.

 ## Files and build